margo/specification/system-design/specification/identity/identity-framework.md

 Authentication is mTLS with an X.509-SVID.
 Authorization is performed locally by each verifier, based on the peer's verified SPIFFE ID.
 There is no central authorization server.

+## Terminology

+The following terms form the common vocabulary for Margo's non-human identity and authorization model.
+Some are adopted directly from SPIFFE; others are Margo-specific.

+These identities belong to *non-human* **Margo components**: the logical units of the Margo system such as the Device Fleet Manager (DFM), Workload Fleet Manager (WFM), their clients, and infrastructure services such as registries or observability collectors.
+Which of their interfaces MIAF governs is defined in [Scope and Applicability](#scope-and-applicability).

+Terms adopted from SPIFFE, used here as SPIFFE defines them:

+- **Trust Domain**: the governed security boundary within which identities are issued and mutually recognized, a trust-root-backed identity namespace and policy boundary.
+A Trust Domain defines its authoritative trust anchors (the X.509 authority certificates published for the domain), the namespace for SPIFFE IDs, and the policies for identity lifecycle and authorization.
+- **SPIFFE ID**: a URI of the form `spiffe://<trust-domain>/<path>` that names an identity within a Trust Domain.
+MIAF adopts [SPIFFE ID](https://github.com/spiffe/spiffe/blob/main/standards/SPIFFE-ID.md) syntax and validation rules by reference and defines Margo path conventions where needed (see [Identity model](#identity-model)).
+- **SPIFFE Verifiable Identity Document (SVID)**: the verifiable credential representing an identity within a Trust Domain.
+An SVID binds a SPIFFE ID to a key pair.
+Its profile, cryptography, and validation are defined in [SVIDs](svids.md).
+- **Trust Bundle**: the cryptographic material (X.509 trust anchors) used to validate SVIDs issued within a Trust Domain, distributed as a SPIFFE bundle (see [Trust Bundle and Discovery](trust-bundle-and-discovery.md)).

+Terms introduced by MIAF:

+- **Principal**: a non-human Margo component that holds, or is being provisioned with, a SPIFFE identity in a Trust Domain.
+Edge Compute Devices, WFMs, and WFM Clients are all principals.
+- **Margo Identity Service (MIS)**: the identity-authority **role** within a Trust Domain.
+The MIS issues SVIDs, publishes the discovery document and Trust Bundle, and enforces MIAF's cryptographic and SVID-profile rules.
+The MIS is defined by its responsibilities, not by a specific API (see [The MIS role](#the-mis-role)).
+- **Policy-based authorization**: each verifier makes authorization decisions locally, based on the peer's verified SPIFFE ID.
+MIAF does not use OAuth-style token scopes or a central authorization server.

 ## Framework Overview

-MIAF has four moving parts:

-1. **Trust Domain**: the security boundary within which MIAF identities are issued and validated.
+MIAF has four moving parts: the **Trust Domain**, the **Margo Identity Service (MIS)**, the **Margo components** that hold and verify identities, and the **Trust Bundles** each Trust Domain publishes.
 Each SPIFFE ID belongs to exactly one Trust Domain, and a verifier validates SVIDs against its own Trust Domain's Trust Bundle.
-2. **Margo Identity Service (MIS)**: the identity-authority role.
-It issues SVIDs, publishes the discovery document and Trust Bundle, and enforces the cryptographic and SVID-profile rules.
-The role is not pinned to a specific service API.
-3. **Margo components**: DFMs, WFMs, their clients, and infrastructure services.
 A component acts as an **SVID holder** when it authenticates and as a **verifier** when it validates a peer's SVID.
-4. **Trust Bundles**: each Trust Domain publishes a Trust Bundle (a set of X.509 trust anchors) that verifiers validate SVIDs against.
-A Trust Bundle is distributed as a SPIFFE [bundle](https://github.com/spiffe/spiffe/blob/main/standards/SPIFFE_Trust_Domain_and_Bundle.md).

 Once a component holds an SVID: